conrizzo/conradswebsite/README.md

 # conradswebsite.com

+# Visit https://conradswebsite.com/ to see what this code does!

 ### This is a personal website project made from scratch by Conrad Lundberg written in Vue.js
 ### The point is to practice Vue.js to build some useful web applications and make a nice personal website
 ### Anyone is welcome to use code from this to learn or make their own project.